Alluxio/alluxio/docs/en/api/POSIX-API.md

 can further simplify the setup.

 - Have a running Alluxio cluster
+- On one of the following supported operating systems
+  * MacOS 10.10 or later
+  * CentOS - 6.8 or 7
+  * RHEL - 7.x
+  * Ubuntu - 16.04
 - Install JDK 11, or newer
     - JDK 8 has been reported to have some bugs that may crash the FUSE applications, see [issue](https://github.com/Alluxio/alluxio/issues/15015) for more details.
 - Install libfuse